How to Stop Getting Facebook Ads in 2024

 You may get tons of unwanted Facebook ads when all you want to do is see the latest news about your friends.
 If browsing Facebook has become more of a hassle than a form of entertainment, you can stop those ads.

-Keep reading to find out how to block ads on Facebook by using an ad blocker and adjusting your Facebook settings, among other methods.
+Keep reading to learn how to block ads on Facebook, including by using an ad blocker and adjusting your Facebook settings.

 In this article